 Everything You Need to Know to Visit Lake Atitlan

-The local Mayans say that the lake is the “bellybutton of the world” and there are unique energy fields running through the area.
-Whether you believe that or not, you won’t be able to deny that the lake is a truly special place.
+The local Mayans say that Lake Atitlan is the “bellybutton of the world” and unique energy fields run through the area.
+Whether you believe that or not, you won’t be able to deny that it’s a truly special place.Â

-There are so many things to do around Lake Atitlan: hiking, volunteering, kayaking, learning Spanish, doing yoga and so much more.
+There are many wonderful things to do on Lake Atitlan including hiking, volunteering, kayaking, learning Spanish, doing yoga and much much more.
 It’s also the perfect place to get away from it all and relax.
-Don’t be surprised if you end up staying longer than you intended!
+Don’t be surprised if you end up staying longer than you intended!Â

-There are numerous towns surrounding the lake in the foothills of the volcanoes.
-The vast majority of Lake Atitlan’s population are Maya descendants who still treasure their traditions and customs.
-This has resulted in each village having its own distinct personality and charm.
-Some villages are lively with a lot of activities and entertainment, others more secluded with a laidback hippy vibe.
-We’ll discuss some of the different villages later on.
+There are numerous towns on Lake Atitlan in the foothills of the volcanoes.
+The majority of the population are Maya descendants who still treasure their traditions and customs resulting in each village having its own distinct personality and charm.

 Contents